nathanhaigh/ngs-handout/workshop_setup/README.md

     USAGE: setup_NGS_workshop.sh [-h] [-p <absolute path>] [-d <relative path>] [-w <relative path>] [-t <trainee username>] [-c | -r]
-      Downloads documents and data for the BPA NGS workshop, setting write permissions on the working directory for the specified user and creates convienient symlinks for said user.
+      Downloads documents and data for the BPA NGS workshop, setting write permissions on the working directory for the specified user and creates convenient symlinks for said user.

       where:
         -h Show this help text